-As a cohort program, the Master of Arts in Cultural Studies admits students only for Autumn Quarter of each year.
+As a cohort program, the MFA in Creative Writing & Poetics admits students only for Autumn Quarter of each year.

-After the priority deadline, the MA in Cultural Studies will continue to accept and review applications on a space-available basis.
+After priority deadline, the MFA will continue to welcome applications on a space-available basis.

-Contact an Admissions Advisor to inquire about space availability and upcoming review and submission deadlines
+Contact an Admissions Advisor to inquire about space availability and/or upcoming submission deadlines.

-The application to the MA in Cultural Studies is submitted electronically.
+The application to the MFA in Creative Writing & Poetics is submitted electronically.

 To apply, you will need to: